-Notification: The Western SARE Administrative Council will select proposals for funding in early March 2024.
+Notification: The Western SARE Administrative Council will select proposals for funding in early March 2025.
 The Administrative Council reserves the right to restructure or reduce the budget of any grant proposal before final approval.
-Western SARE staff will notify applicants of the status of their proposals by March 2024.
-If the PI of a new Western SARE grant proposal has an active Western SARE award, funding decisions will be contingent upon fulfillment of reporting requirements of the active award as specified in the Subaward Agreement.
+Western SARE staff will notify applicants of the status of their proposals by March 2025.

 Award: If your proposal is selected for funding, the Office of Sponsored Programs at Montana State University will initiate a Subaward Service Agreement to you.
 The Subaward Service Agreement will identify all Terms and Conditions for the award, including reporting requirements.
 Acceptance of the initial payment is the recipient's acceptance of the terms and conditions of the grant.
-Note: All proposals from Micronesia (Yap, Chuuk, Pohnpei, Kosrae,

-Marshall Islands and Palau) are required to have the College of Micronesia (at Pohnpei) act as their fiscal agent in the disbursement of funds.
+Note: All proposals from Micronesia (Yap, Chuuk, Pohnpei, Kosrae, Marshall Islands and Palau) are required to have the College of Micronesia (at Pohnpei) act as their fiscal agent in the disbursement of funds.

-Funds: All Subawards are cost-reimbursable.
-Subrecipients will be responsible for invoicing MSU for all expenses to be reimbursed.
+Funds: The Subaward Agreement is cost-reimbursable.
+Subrecipients will be responsible for incurring approved project-related costs and subsequently invoicing Western SARE/MSU for all expenses to be reimbursed.
 Invoices are to be submitted according to the guidelines in the Subaward Agreement.
 10% of the awarded amount will be withheld pending receipt and approval of the final report.

 Photographs and Videos: Grant recipients are invited to document their project with photographs and/or videos, which can be useful to them and helps Western SARE highlight and promote their work on our website and publications.
 Digital photographs and videos are preferred.
-It is expected that the outreach/educational material produced by Western SARE supported projects will be ADA compliant.
-Thus, including closed captions to visual and audio deliverables is strongly encouraged.
+It is expected that the outreach/educational material produced by Western SARE-supported projects will be ADA-compliant; including closed captions to visual and audio deliverables is strongly encouraged.

 Proper Citation: The Western SARE program must be credited as the funding source in any publications or outreach materials generated by the funded project.
-Please refer to the Western SARE website for complete guidelines for acknowledging funds.
-Information pertaining to citing Western SARE will be included in the Subaward Agreement.
+Please refer to the Western SARE website for complete guidelines for acknowledging funds, adapt this language to your material.
+Information pertaining to citing Western SARE will also be included in the Subaward Agreement.

-Site Visits: Western SARE recognizes that there are limits to what can be accomplished, measured, and reported during the life of a project.
+Site Visits: Western SARE recognizes that there are limits to what can be reported during the life of a project.
 As a result, along with your reporting, Western SARE staff may visit ongoing or finalized projects to assess the impact of Western SARE grants.

-Project Modifications and Changes: Request for significant changes to the project as originally proposed, such as a change in PI, Co-PI, institution, objectives, timeline, budget, etc. should be submitted to the grant Program Manager via email with a complete Project Modification Form attached for consideration and approval by Western SARE Regional Coordinator.
-Upon approval of the requested changes, Western SARE staff will notify the PI and update the SARE project profile at SARE's online portal.
+Project Modifications and Changes: Request for changes to the project as originally proposed, such as a change in PI, Co-PI, institution, objectives, timeline, budget, etc. should be reported to the grant's Program Manager via email with a complete Project Modification Form for consideration and approval by Western SARE Regional Coordinator.
+Upon approval of the requested changes, Western SARE staff will notify the PI.